86th Street station (Second Avenue Subway)

 The 86th Street station is a station on the first phase of the Second Avenue Line of the New York City Subway.
 Located at the intersection of Second Avenue and 86th Street, in the Yorkville section of the Upper East Side in Manhattan, it opened on January 1, 2017.
-The station is served by the Q train at all times, limited southbound rush hour N trains, and one northbound A.M. rush hour R train.
+The station is served by the Q train at all times, as well as limited rush-hour N trains and one northbound A.M. rush hour R train.
 There are two tracks and an island platform.

 The station was part of the original Second Avenue Subway as outlined in the Program for Action in 1968.
 Construction on that project started in 1972, but stalled in 1975 due to lack of funding.
 In 2007, a separate measure authorized a first phase of the Second Avenue Line to be built between 65th and 105th Streets, with stations at 72nd, 86th, and 96th Streets.
 The station opened on January 1, 2017, as an intermediate station along Phase 1.
 Since opening, the presence of the Second Avenue Subway's three Phase 1 stations has improved real estate prices along the corridor.
 The 86th Street station was used by approximately 8.4 million passengers in 2019.

 The station, along with the other Phase 1 stations along the Second Avenue Subway, contains features not found in most New York City Subway stations.
 It is fully compliant with the Americans with Disabilities Act of 1990, containing two elevators for disabled access.
 Additionally, the station contains air conditioning and is waterproofed, a feature only found in newer stations.
 The artwork at 86th Street is Subway Portraits, a selection of twelve face portraits by painter Chuck Close.